SmingHub/Sming/Sming/Arch/Host/README.rst

 * Consider how this mechanism might be used to support emulation of other devices (SPI, I2C, etc).
 * Development platforms with SPI or I2C (e.g. Raspberry Pi) could be supported.
 * Are there any generic device emulators available?
 For example, to simulate specific types of SPI slave.
-* All code is intended to run on either Windows (MinGW) or Linux as simply as possible, without requiring any additional dependencies.